 The other instructors

-Jean‐Pierre VINSOUS, currently ranked 4th dan, holds the state sports education diploma (DEJEPS).
+Jean-Pierre VINSOUS, currently ranked 5th dan, holds the state sports education diploma (DEJEPS).
 He started studying martial arts at the age of nineteen.
-If, at the outset, he was drawn to Wing‐chun style Kung Fu, in 2001, at the age of 27, he discovers the Aikidojo, La Roseraie.
-Obtaining his first level state diploma in 2011, he teaches first at La Roseraie and then at Gaston NICOLESSI’s Cugnaux Dojo.
+If, at the outset, he was drawn to Wing-chun style Kung Fu, in 2001, at the age of 27, he discovers the Aikidojo, La Roseraie.
+Obtaining his first level state diploma in 2011, he teaches first at La Roseraie and then at Gaston Nicolessi’s Cugnaux Dojo.
 Then in 2015, he opens an Aikido section at the Shotokai Karaté club of Auterive.
-Today, Jean‐Pierre VINSOUS is a member of the CID Midi‐Pyrénées Regional College of Experts (Collège Technique Régional) of the FFAAA.
+Today, Jean-Pierre VINSOUS is the main Aikido teacher in Cugnaux, after Gaston handed him his group in 2018.

 Before beginning aikido in 1993 in St Petersberg, Serguei PAVLENKO played on a high-level handball team in Russia.
 He is also part of the winning squad in the Russian wrestling championship.
 Arriving in France in 1996, he studies under Franck NOEL at La Roseraie.
 In 2005, he begins teaching in the Czech Republic in Prague.
 He is awarded his 3rd dan Aikikai in 2009 and then, back in Toulouse, having obtained the French teaching certification in 2015, he begins implementing classes at La Roseraie.
 Teaching enables him to not only transmit his practice but to continue his enquiries within the practice of Aikido.